 Nowadays, to get your users to sign up in your application is not something easy.
 This post thata deals with onboarding app design, Andrew Cheng comments that 80 % of those who find the login page as soon as they open the application, abandon the app before the registration because they feel forced to create an account before testing it (or at least part of it).
 In another study by Cheng, the percentage of user abandonment in the first 3 days after installing an app is 77 %.
 For this reason, a lot of effort is invested not only in user downloads or registrations, but also in get recurring users.

 Designers will try to show user from the beginning that the application will have value, will be easy to use, that he/she will have a good experience using it and its design and interaction will be attractive.

-A widely used resource to improve the experience of introduce the app from minute 0 and guide user to the registration process, is to start with an onboarding.
+A widely used resource to improve the experience of introducing the app from minute 0 and guide user to the registration process, is to start with an onboarding.
 Let’s see everything related to the onboarding app design!

 What is an onboarding?

 It is like the business card for our company, the stairway to our palace or the entrance where we get the first impression to our guest.

 It is a process through new users are led to the goal set by the designer (such as registration, product consumption, or merely use the app).
 Therefore it is very important that before starting with the design we plan the purpose of our onboarding app design and the tactics that we will use.

 We must keep in mind that users should not feel pressured or they could leave the app.
 Otherwise, if they have a positive experience, the user will successfully achieve our goal and we will also improve the retention rate of our application.

 To achieve our goal, the onboarding app design should seduce user by showing him how useful the app is, how easy is to handle it and the good results we get from it.